-Although international business relationships used to be built and maintained through face-to-face events and international conferences, these relationships now exist in a virtual space.
-So, translation services will serve as the key to innovation in work and business, integral for formulating and communicating dynamic and groundbreaking ideas.
+Although international business relationships used to be built and maintained through face-to-face events and international conferences, these relationships often now have to exist in a virtual space.
+So, translation services will serve as the key to innovation in work and business, as they are integral for creating and sharing dynamic, groundbreaking ideas.

 So far, Video Remote Interpretation (VRI) and Telephone Interpreting (TI) services have seen a surge in demand since the pandemic began.
 Arguably, this success is due to their ability to keep things running while adhering to social distancing guidelines and their cost-effective nature.
 This trend will likely endure throughout the next year and beyond.